Laesod/massimoronca.it/_posts/2014-05-14-writing-custom-commands-for-drush-the-drupal-swiss-army-knife.md

 ---
 layout: post
-title: Writing custom commands for Drush: the Drupal swiss army knife.
+title: "Writing custom commands for Drush: the Drupal swiss army knife."
-excerpt:
+excerpt: Recently I worked on a client project based on the Drupal platform.
+The most important part of the job was automating a data import from a remote source, but instead of writing a script to do the job, I created a command for Drush.
 source-name: MIKAMAYHEM
 source-url: http://dev.mikamai.com/post/85715381049/writing-custom-commands-for-drush-the-drupal-swiss
 tags: